may be available

+Upon completion of the Bachelor of Education (Early Childhood) degree offered by Curtin University you will have the education and training to make informed decisions regarding teaching and learning.
 You will have a comprehensive understanding of the early childhood stage and the education curriculum suitable for this age group.
 You will also be able to create and manage learning environments and be able to plan, implement and analyse a range of teaching practices.

+Studying this course through Open Universities will give you the confidence to take on an independent and self-motivated approach to teaching.
 OUA students can freely enrol in seven of the program's first year units, either to 'dip' into the education discipline, or (with their university's approval) to use these units as electives in another program.
 However, the remaining units in the program are restricted.
-To continue working towards the Bachelor of Education (Early Childhood Education) degree, students must apply for a place in the program and meet specific eligibility criteria.
+To continue working towards the Bachelor of Education (Early Childhood) degree, students must apply for a place in the program and meet specific eligibility criteria.